-What you must pay when you get Services that are covered for you these services Urgently needed services Urgently needed services are provided to treat a non-You pay: emergency, unforeseen medical illness, injury, or condition \$10 for each Medicare-covered urgently that requires immediate medical care.
-Urgently needed needed care visit at an urgent care services may be furnished by network providers or by out-ofcenter. network providers when network providers are temporarily You do not pay this amount if you are unavailable or inaccessible. admitted to the hospital within 24 hours Cost sharing for necessary urgently needed services furnished for the same condition. out-of-network is the same as for such services furnished innetwork.
+Urgently needed services

+Urgently needed services are provided to treat a nonemergency, unforeseen medical illness, injury, or condition that requires immediate medical care.
+Urgently needed services may be furnished by network providers or by out-ofnetwork providers when network providers are temporarily unavailable or inaccessible.

+Cost sharing for necessary urgently needed services furnished out-of-network is the same as for such services furnished innetwork.

 You are covered for urgently needed services world-wide.
 If you receive urgently needed services outside the United States and its territories, you will be responsible to pay for the services rendered upfront.
 You must submit to AvMed an itemized statement of costs, proof of payment and a copy of the complete medical records related to the services.
 The complete medical records and itemized bill must be translated by a translator into English.
 We may not reimburse you for all out of pocket expenses.
-This is because our contracted rates
+This is because our contracted rates may be lower than providers outside of the United States and its territories.
+Cost sharing and copays apply.